Center Zone

 Explain

-This is the front gate of the house built in Tokyo in the Taisho period (1912-1926) by the Date family of the Uwajima Domain Province.
-It reproduced the style of the gate of a feudal lord’s house, and a guard house with a curved roof is attached to the side.
-It is made entirely of Japanese zelkova, and on the beam on the posts there is a carved wooden Date family crest.
+This is the front gate of the house built in Tokyo in the Taisho period (1912-1926) by the Date family of Uwajima Domain.
+It reproduced the style of feudal lord house gates, and a guard house with a curved roof is attached to the side.
+It is made entirely of Japanese zelkova, and there is a wood-carved Date family crest on the beam atop the posts.

 C6 Tea Arbor “Kaisuian”